Our East Lothian Schools Counselling service provides counselling for children and young people (aged 10 to 18) living in East Lothian.

 The East Lothian Schools Counselling Service provides counselling at times that suit the child or young person.
 Counselling usually takes place within school time but is also available out with school times and during schools holidays.

 The young person would normally meet with the counsellor for approximately an hour each week for up to 10 weeks.
-This meeting would be in a confidential setting for the young person, where there are no disruptions and access to reliable technology.
+This meeting would be in a confidential setting for the young person, where there are no disruptions.